 Interest on receivables from investments at fair value through profit or loss is accrued on a time-proportionate basis, by reference to the principal receivables from investments and at the effective interest rate applicable.
-The interest income is calculated by applying the effective interest rate to the gross carrying amount on initial recognition.
+The interest is calculated based on the net carrying amount on initial recognition.

-Income from receivables and investments
+Operating income from receivables and investments

-Income from receivables and investments consists of unrealised fair value adjustments, dividends, accrued interest, net foreign exchange gains or losses related to receivables and investments and profit or loss from the disposal of portfolio investments or receivables.
+Operating income from receivables and investments consists of unrealised fair value adjustments, dividends, accrued interest, net foreign exchange gains or losses related to receivables and investments and profit or loss from the disposal of portfolio investments or receivables.